Holmusk/Quality-Assurance-Engineer-Challenge/README.md

 `version 1.0`
 `challenge status: open`

 Welcome!
 We've been expecting you.
-Holmusk is a big data based high tech company specializing in healthcare in Singapore.
+Holmusk is a big data based high tech company with the vision to use data science to revolutionize healthcare worldwide.

 If you're someone who bleeds code and aches to make a difference in the world, then you are at the right place.
 You will be part of a world‑class team working on the most exciting ground‑breaking technology in an inspiring and collaborative environment.